 I painted two coats of the blue base color before I got to work with the stencil.

-I made additional markings on the stencil with a permanent marker and on the floor with a pencil to ensure I got the design lined up with the lines in the linoleum.
+I made additional markings on the stencil with a permanent marker and on the floor with a pencil to ensure I got the stencil lined up with the lines in the linoleum.

 But if you look closely, you’ll notice that my pencil guides were a little off.
 Fortunately, they were consistently off, so it turned out ok.
 I don’t think anyone but me would notice.
 And now you, since I told you!